agroce/testleveldb/README.md

 5.  `make`

 `DiffTestDBs` and `DiffTestDBs_LF` are the primary fuzzers.  `TestLevelDB` just runs leveldb, without differential testing with RocksDB.
+Tests from `TestLevelDB` run in `DiffTestDBs`.
+If you have trouble building the databases with instrumentation, in fact, you can just build them exactly as you normally would for release, and then use Eclipser to fuzz TestLevelDB.
+Unfortunately, some issue currently prevents Eclipser from fuzzing rocksdb.